dask/dask/docs/source/dataframe-hive.rst

 the partitioning schema if you need to partition on high-cardinality columns.
 This is because the default ``'category'`` dtype will track the known categories in a way that can significantly increase the overall memory footprint of your Dask collection.
+In fact, :func:`read_parquet` already clears the "known categories" of other columns for this same reason (see :doc:`dataframe-categoricals`).

 Best Practices